Description

 Applying this definition to our asset in some examples:

-• Looking at the annual return (CAGR) of 9.8% in the last 5 years of BUG Permanent Portfolio Strategy, we see it is relatively larger, thus better in comparison to the benchmark AGG (-0.9%)
+• The annual performance (CAGR) over 5 years of BUG Permanent Portfolio Strategy is 9.3%, which is larger, thus better compared to the benchmark AGG (-0.8%) in the same period.

 Volatility: